HandMade Films: Changes of ownership and recent history

 Following a series of box office bombs in the late 1980s and excessive debt incurred by O'Brien, which was guaranteed by Harrison, HandMade's financial situation became precarious.
 The company ceased operations in 1991 and was sold three years later to Paragon Entertainment Corporation of Toronto, Canada.
 Afterward, Harrison sued O'Brien for $25 million for fraud and negligence, resulting in an $11.6 million judgment in 1996.
+Following this event, the company was completely taken over by the Canadian investors.

 New owner Paragon Entertainment Corporation restarted production under the HandMade name in 1996–1997.
 The company's most notable release of that era was Lock, Stock and Two Smoking Barrels (1998).
 In 1999, Patrick Meehan and Cartier Investments acquired HandMade from Paragon.

 In June 1999, The Equator Group plc became the exclusive distributor and manager of the HandMade Films library, and attempted to purchase the company from Cartier outright, but negotiations were unsuccessful until a reverse takeover agreement with Hand Made Holdings Ltd announced on 15 May 2006.

 The Equator Group reincorporated as HandMade Plc on 8 June 2006 and the new company was traded on the Alternative Investment Market (AIM) stock exchange (changing its ticker symbol from EQG to HMF).
 Trading of HandMade plc shares was suspended several times, notably June to October 2009, after the company failed to provide 2008 audit results to shareholders.

 On 29 April 2010, Almorah Services Ltd tendered a takeover bid, priced at £0.01 per share in cash and HMF was delisted from the AIM on 29 June 2010.
 HandMade plc was re-registered as HandMade Limited, a private company, on 2 February 2011.
 Handmade Limited entered administration on 11 July 2012, liquidation on 24 April 2013, and was dissolved on 22 February 2018.

 In 2016, Park Circus purchased distribution rights to the HandMade film library.

 In 2017, following an investigation by the Insolvency Service, three HandMade Limited directors were disqualified from acting as a director of a company: Patrick Anthony Meehan for 13 years, David Bernard Ravden for five-and-a-half years, and Peter William Parkinson for four years.
 The directors misused funds to "pay off relatives" and "on matters undisclosed to advisers, shareholder or potential investors".